At least 1 dead after car plows into crowd during ‘Unite the Right’ rally in Virginia

 Here are the latest developments:

-• President Donald Trump tweeted: “We ALL must be united & condemn all that hate stands for.
-There is no place for this kind of violence in America.
-Lets come together as one!”
+• Former President Barack Obama, quoting Nelson Mandela, wrote on Twitter: “No one is born hating another person because of the color of his skin or his background or his religion.
+People must learn to hate, and if they can learn to hate, they can be taught to love.
+For love comes more naturally to the human heart than its opposite.”

+• Sen. Ted Cruz called on the US Justice Department “to immediately investigate and prosecute today’s grotesque act of domestic terrorism.”
+In a posting on Facebook, Cruz said it was “tragic and heartbreaking to see hatred and racism once again mar our great nation with bloodshed.”
+Cruz called the white supremacists “repulsive and evil.”

-• Police began to break up crowds shortly before noon after city officials declared the gathering an “unlawful assembly.”
-Police officers spoke on bullhorns, directing people to leave.
+• Police began to break up crowds shortly before noon, after city officials declared the gathering an “unlawful assembly.”

-• The declaration was made after fist fights and screaming matches erupted in several locations late Saturday morning.

 • Some protesters fired pepper spray at other demonstrators, state police said.

-• Virginia Gov. Terry McAuliffe declared a state of emergency “to aid state response to violence,” according to a post on his Twitter account.
+• Gov. McAuliffe declared a state of emergency “to aid state response to violence,” according to a post on his Twitter account.

-• An unspecified number of protesters have been arrested in Charlottesville, state police said.

-“It is now clear that public safety cannot be safeguarded without additional powers, and that the mostly out-of-state protesters have come to Virginia to endanger our citizens and property,” McAuliffe said.
-“I am disgusted by the hatred, bigotry, and violence these protesters have brought to our state over the past 24 hours.”

 It wasn’t immediately clear what led to the fights, though tensions and rhetoric were running hot.
 At one point, a few dozen white men wearing helmets and holding makeshift shields chanted, “Blood and soil!”
-Later, another group chanted slogans like, “Nazi scum off our streets!”
+Later, another group chanted slogans such as, “Nazi scum off our streets!”

 People punched and kicked each other during various scuffles, which often were broken up from within crowds, without police intervention, CNN video shows.